 When your parents need more assistance than you can provide, it makes sense to hire a caregiver.
-Bringing in a professional to do some of the heavy lifting or personal care tasks takes the burden off of you and preserves your relationship with your aging parent.
+Bringing in a professional to do some of the heavy lifting or personal care tasks takes the burden off you and preserves your relationship with your aging parent.

 Recognizing the warning signs that your caregiver isn’t right for your family is important to your parent’s well-being.
 There are several signs to look for.
-Once you’ve determined someone isn’t a good fit, you’ll need to decide if the problem is fixable, or if you need to bring in someone new.
+Once you’ve determined someone isn’t a good fit, you’ll need to decide if the problem is fixable or if you need to bring in someone new.

 Sometimes, personalities just don’t click for whatever reason.
-If your parent is uncomfortable around his/her caregiver, it may be a sign that they don’t mesh, or that something else is going on.
+If your parent is uncomfortable around his/her caregiver, it may be a sign that they don’t mesh or that something else is going on.
 Here are some behaviors that may indicate your parent is not comfortable with their caregiver.

 1. Things aren’t getting done

 If you’ve created a task list and things still aren’t getting done, you may need to address it once more with the caregiver.
-Remember, they work for you and you should have discussed responsibilities beforehand.
+Remember, they work for you, and you should have discussed responsibilities beforehand.
 If they aren’t doing their job, you’ll need to decide if you want to continue employing them.

 2. Your parent is hiding

-Talk to them to find out the cause and if it is just about discomfort, have them gradually spend more time in common areas with the caregiver and discuss with the caregiver how they can make your parent feel more comfortable.
+Talk to them to find out the cause, and if it is just about discomfort, have them gradually spend more time in common areas with the caregiver and discuss with the caregiver how they can make your parent feel more comfortable.

 3. Constant complaining

-Signs of a bigger caregiver issue
+Signs of a Bigger Caregiver Issue

 While the issues above can be frustrating, they are usually fixable with a conversation or better direction.
 Sometimes, you have to look for nonverbal cues for bigger issues.